Lauke/Playground/README.md

 * Guess the number - Small javascript based guessing game.
 * Error handling — Learned the difference between syntax errors, logic error & how to tackle them with the firefox built-in developer tools.
 * Calculation — Learned about basic math in JavaScript — numbers and operators
+* Template literals — Learned about the newer syntax that provides more flexible, easier to read strings.

 ## Purpose
 * Purpose of the playground is to get a better understanding of javascript using the Firefox MDN Documentation